-After the trial, to begin afresh, Lizzie changed her name to Lizabeth, thereafter both the sisters with their father's inheritance bought the Fall River mansion which they re-named as Maplecroft (Schofield 99).
-This Maplecroft serves as an emblem of Carter's postscript to The Sadeian Woman, writes Langlois: "'History tells us that every oppressed class gained true liberation from its masters through its own efforts.
-It is necessary that women learn that lesson . . . ."
+After the trial, to begin afresh, Lizzie changed her name to Lizabeth; thereafter both the sisters with their father's inheritance bought the Fall River mansion which they re-named as Maplecroft (Schofield 99).
+This Maplecroft serves as an emblem of Carter's postscript to The Sadeian Woman, writes Langlois: "History tells us that every oppressed class gained true liberation from its masters through its own efforts.
+It is necessary that women learn that lesson ..."
 Indeed, Carter's heroine learnt that lesson the hard-violent way by murdering her father and the stepmother.
-In this respect, Rushdie suggests that Lizzie Borden has become "one of the dark ladies [with] unappeasable appetites to whom Angela Carter is so partial" (qtd. in Langlois 207).
-Therefore, by determining multiple reasons behind Lizzie's violent act Carter depicts the fact that as and when a culture opens itself to possible "alternative realities," its past, present and future become more receptive to change.
-What Carter serves for her readers is not the received truth of Lizzie Borden's life rather she focuses on the events of the day the murders took place.
-She represents Lizzie's lived repressive reality, and "enables readers to consider and possibly even absolve, Borden's actions" (McClenagan, Zappel 13).
-Fittingly, Atwood argues that Carter's female characters in order to escape victimization must "divest themselves of the trappings of conventional womanhood [so] they have to denature themselves" (gtd. in Zappel 17).
+In this respect, Rushdie suggests that Lizzie Borden has become "one of the dark ladies [with] unappeasable appetites to whom Angela Carter is so partial"

+(qtd. in Langlois 207).
+Therefore, by determining multiple reasons behind Lizzie's violent act, Carter depicts the fact that as and when a culture opens itself to possible "alternative realities," its past, present and future become more receptive to change.
+What Carter serves for her readers is not the received truth of Lizzie Borden's life.
+Rather she focuses on the events of the day the murders took place.
+She represents Lizzie's lived repressive reality, and "enables readers to consider and possibly even absolve, Borden's actions" (McClenagan 63; Zappel 13).
+Fittingly, Atwood argues that Carter's female characters in order to escape victimization must "divest themselves of the trappings of conventional womanhood [so] they have to denature themselves" (qtd. in Zappel 17).
 This means that women must celebrate their feminineness irrespective of the demands of the outside world.
 Hence, it is imperative for them to be active and speak out their side of the story in order to avoid being at the receiving end.
-In this sense, Lizzie by letting the heat out from within acts out her desire, which is more frightening than the claim in the past records of her madness.
-In her revisionist account of Lizzie Borden, Carter reminds the reader that besides the hearsay about such women, they are first and foremost human beings (Zappel 20).
+In this sense, Lizzie by letting the heat out from within acts out her desire which is more frightening than the claim in the past records of her madness.
+Moreover, Lizzie is Carter's Bertha Rochester who had to do it because she is not "a travelling heroine of the Gothic" like "Jane Eyre on her quest for a home."
+Just like Bertha's act of annihilation that Bronte never explained similarly, Carter throughout her story neither clarifies nor justifies the "act" of Lizzie Borden.
+Confined in the chambers of horror of Daddy Borden, where she is rendered mute and passive she "cannot have action and she makes it, as she cannot find it."
+This is why, she simply acts out her hidden forbidden desire and in doing so the author transforms Lizzie, the convict into a heroine by giving back to her "a psychic drama" coupled with "an inner narrative of necessity and pain" (Duncker 64, 63).
+Thus, in her revisionist account of Lizzie Borden, Carter reminds the reader that besides the hearsay about such women, they are first and foremost human beings (Zappel 20).
 It may be said then Lizzie "is a mythic-every woman, the tortured and delirious Gothic soul."
-By reclaiming Lizzie from a children's nursery rhyme, Carter openly makes her a symbol of "domestic apocalypse' the essence of Gothic and of the Bluebeard tale."
-Throughout the story Waite observes "Carter does not resolve this dislike of and use of history and myth," leaving the reader incoherently striving to fix their meanings on the story (41).
+By reclaiming Lizzie from a children's nursery rhyme, Carter openly makes her a symbol of "domestic apocalypse,' the essence of Gothic and of the Bluebeard tale."
+Throughout the story Waite observes: "Carter does not resolve this dislike of and use of history and myth," leaving the reader incoherently striving to fix their meanings on the story (41).